 Application followed by individual interview

 You don't need prior formal qualifications to begin studying but you will need to be reasonably literate and numerate.
-If you have relevant school qualifications, a degree or some accounting experience, you might be able to start at a higher level.
+If you have relevant school qualifications, a degree or some accounting experience, you might be able to start at this level.
+Alternatively you should have completed the AAT Level 2 Certificate in Accounting.
 You will be required to join the AAT as a student member.

 Lectures, discussions and practice exercises.